EmmanuelTsouris/2D-Terrain-by-Midpoint-Displacement/README.md

 ## What Does this Do?

-The app generates an array of points representing the terrain.
-We then use the path to create an SKShapeNode.
+The app generates an array of points representing terrain.
+We then use the points to make a path, and pass it into a SKShapeNode.
 Clicking on the screen will generate a new node.